FixelAlgorithmsTeam/fixel/_posts/2018-11-30-luminosity-mask-002.md

 hidden: false
 ---
 ![Luminosity Mask 002][1]
+{% if layout.type != "post" %}
+In our previous post [Luminosity Mask - How Does It (Really) Work?][3] we explained the theory behind Luminosity Mask.
+In this post, as promised at the end of previous post, we will explore what happens behind Photoshop based Luminosity Mask generators.
+We will see that utilizing Photoshop's engine to create Luminosity Masks in the methods used by most create some artifact we better avoid.
+In order to show how to avoid them we'll suggest an idea and an implementation in the form of a Photoshop Plug In named - [Fixel Zone Selector][2].
+{% endif %}

 In our previous post [Luminosity Mask - How Does It (Really) Work?][3] we explained the theory behind Luminosity Mask.
 The theory basically sums to the fact that Luminosity Mask is a remapping of values of a Graysacle image.